danny-77/flag_master_quiz/README.md

 # Flag Master Quiz

-## A fully functional quiz project written in HTML, CSS, JAVSCRIPT & Integrated with the REST COUNTRIES API showing how to create a country flag quiz !
+## A fully functional country flag quiz project built with HTML, CSS, and JavaScript, integrated with the REST Countries API.
+Explore how to create an engaging quiz experience.